jonathancross/jc-docs/Bitcoin_mobile_privacy.md

 Here are a couple other possibilities:

-1. [Electrum for Android](https://play.google.com/store/apps/details?id=org.electrum.electrum) with your own Electrum server.
-2. Use a standard VPN or SSH tunnel to route traffic over secure connection from your mobile device to your own full node.
+1. Use a standard VPN or SSH tunnel to route traffic over secure connection from your mobile device to your own full node.
+2. [Electrum for Android](https://play.google.com/store/apps/details?id=org.electrum.electrum) with your own Electrum server, however this is not supported yet.
+3. Use ssh to remotely login to your full node, then use the [Bitcoin command line interface](https://bitcoin.org/en/developer-examples#transactions) to handle transactions (not user friendly).

 Both options may also use Tor to further obfuscate your IP address.